Eastern Peripheral Expressway: Connecting Noida, Faridabad and Ghaziabad to Delhi-NCR

 Dasna to Chhajju Nagar Rs 165

-The Eastern Peripheral Expressway toll rates was last revised on April 1, 2022.
+The Eastern Peripheral Expressway toll rates were last revised on April 1, 2022.
 The National Highways Authority of India (NHAI) increased the toll rates on the Eastern Peripheral Expressway by 10% to 50%.

-Declared as the National Expressway-2, the corridor starts from Sonipat and passes through Baghpat, Ghaziabad, Greater Noida in UP and Faridabad in Haryana, before ending at Palwal.
-It meets the Western Peripheral Expressway in Sonipat and and Palwal.
+Declared as National Expressway-2, the corridor of the Kundli-Ghaziabad-Palwal (KGP) Expressway starts from Sonipat and passes through Baghpat, Ghaziabad, Greater Noida in UP, and Faridabad in Haryana, before ending at Palwal.
+It meets the Western Peripheral Expressway in Sonipat and at Palwal.

 Eastern Peripheral Expressway

 For commuters, there are seven exit points on the Eastern Peripheral Expressway.
-All these exit points are named after the villages such as Baghpat, Duhai, Dasna, Dadri and Atali-Chasna, leading towards Meerut, Ghaziabad, Moradabad, Noida, Greater Noida and Faridabad.
+All these exit points are named after villages such as Baghpat, Duhai, Dasna, Dadri, and Atali-Chasna, leading towards Meerut, Ghaziabad, Moradabad, Noida, Greater Noida, and Faridabad.

 • The Eastern Peripheral Expressway has seven exits for easy movement.

-• This is one of the first expressways to have a closed tolling system, in which the toll will be collected only on the distance travelled and not on the entire length.
+• This is one of the first expressways to have a closed tolling system, where the toll is collected only on the distance traveled and not on the entire length.

 • The Eastern Peripheral Expressway also has a cycle track of 2.5 m width on both sides.

-As compared to other expressways, the Eastern Peripheral Expressway has a higher speed limit of 120 kmph.
-Consultations are ongoing, to increase the average speed on multi-lane expressway corridors.
+As compared to other expressways, the Eastern Peripheral Expressway has a higher speed limit of 120 km/h.
+Consultations are ongoing to increase the average speed on multi-lane expressway corridors.

 The Eastern Peripheral Expressway has been connected with the Delhi-Meerut Expressway and will soon be linked with the Yamuna Expressway via a planned interchange to be built near Jaganpur Afzalpur village.

-The Eastern Peripheral Expressway will join the Taj Expressway near Noida that is expected to impact property prices in Haryana, Delhi and Uttar Pradesh.
-Additionally, with the joining of these two expressways, travel to the Noida International Airport that is expected to be open by April 2025 will be faster.
+The Eastern Peripheral Expressway will join the Taj Expressway near Noida, which is expected to impact property prices in Haryana, Delhi, and Uttar Pradesh.
+Additionally, with the joining of these two expressways, travel to the Noida International Airport, which is expected to open by April 2025, will be faster.

 Average price for buying Price range per sqft Average rent Average price